iamkirankumaryadav/Library/AI/NLP.md

 ### Information Retrieval
 - Process of Accessing and Retrieval of appropriate Information  from Text.
+- Extracting Title, Texta and Media from a Book, Artice or Simply Web Page.
 - e.g. Google Search

+### Corpus | Corpora
+- Large Collection of Documents ( Accurate Grammer Phrases ) | Knowledge Base that can be used to infer and Validate Language Rules.

 ### Chunking
 - Grouping `Individual` Pieces of Information into Bigger Piece.